Sujay-j/Sujay-j/README.md

 - 🌱 I’m currently learning new things Everyday 🤣
 - 👯 I would like listen to music
 - 🥅 Goals: Never go to sleep without learning atleast one new thing
-- ⚡ Fun fact: Always exicted to experiment
+- ⚡ Fun fact: Always exicted to experiment.
 - :dog: I love pets

 ### Connect with me: